“I guess the only time most people think about injustice is when it happens to them.”

 After experiencing injustice in London I returned to my own country, but I saw no future there.
 Many friends had left the country.
 There is still social inequality, an influence and hangover from the Soviet times.
 There are still high levels of corruption, a prevalence of theft and stealing, a lack of respect and empathy for others and the evolution of a highly materialistic way of thinking.

 It is as if we are stuck in the “wild capitalism” stage, unlike the more welfare and social based western countries.

 The Government cynically only cares about big business and other powerful elite interests rather than tackling injustice, poverty and dealing with the fallout and skills shortage that emigration causes.

 Sadly London injustice wasn’t compensated and after 3 years nothing can be done.
 I left the UK scared in shock without any advice about how to sort out this horror.
 Sadly after all abuse I experienced, police presumed that I am the guilty party.
 I lost trust in police at all after what happened.
 I was working and paying taxes in my country (Lithuania) and England, just to get plenty of injustice when needed advice and help during the transition time and slap in the face instead of justice.
-Because all this horror wasn’t compensated I got into debts and my home situation in my country was affected, can say I lost it.
-Thank you very much “heroes” of my life.
+Because all this horror wasn’t compensated I got into debts as needed to cover my living expenses during the time I felt unwell and my home situation in my country was affected, I lost it.
 I never felt so angry and fed up with everything I possibly could like during this time.